Vietnam.vn - Nền tảng quảng bá Việt Nam

 Proposal to expand the beneficiaries

-But not only with Samsung, the US Government, based on the Chip and Science Act, is also ready to support billions of dollars for TSMC (Taiwan) and Intel to encourage these businesses to produce semiconductor chips in the US.
+But not only with Samsung, but the US Government, based on the Chip and Science Act, is also ready to support billions of dollars for TSMC (Taiwan) and Intel to encourage these businesses to produce semiconductor chips in the US.

 - Mr. Hong Sun, Chairman of the Korean Chamber of Commerce in Vietnam (KoCham)

-However, according to Mr. Hong Sun, currently, according to the Draft Decree, the beneficiaries of support are limited to investment capital of 500 million USD or more, thus causing concerns that the number of enterprises that are able to receive support is very small and most foreign enterprises do not receive incentives.
+However, according to Mr. Hong Sun, currently, according to the Draft Decree, the beneficiaries of support are limited to investment capital of 500 million USD or more, thus causing concerns that the number of enterprises that are able to receive support is very small and most foreign enterprises do not enjoy incentives.

-“If the investment activities of these enterprises are narrowed due to this regulation, it will negatively affect the production and business activities of all the supplying enterprises that have invested in Vietnam under that enterprise, and ultimately, it will cause obstacles to Vietnam's expansion of attracting foreign direct investment,” said Mr. Hong Sun.
+“If the investment activities of these enterprises are narrowed due to this regulation, it will negatively affect the production and business activities of all the supplying enterprises that have invested in Vietnam following that enterprise, and ultimately, it will cause obstacles to Vietnam's expansion of attracting foreign direct investment,” said Mr. Hong Sun.

-“With the condition of very high capital scale or revenue, only a very small number of enterprises in the high-tech sector can achieve it,” said Mr. Seck Yee Chung and proposed that the subject should be added to be enterprises operating in high-tech zones; and if it is in the high-tech sector, the investor should be considered a large corporation with investment capital of VND20,000 billion or USD1 billion or more, instead of considering each enterprise or each project.
+“With the condition of very high capital scale or revenue, only a very small number of enterprises in the high-tech sector can achieve it,” said Mr. Seck Yee Chung and proposed that the subject should be added to be enterprises operating in high-tech zones; and if it is in the high-tech sector, the investor should be considered a large corporation with investment capital of VND20,000 billion, or USD1 billion or more, instead of considering each enterprise or each project.

 According to Mr. Seck Yee Chung, many countries are making efforts to research and issue very diverse investment support policies.
 For example, the US has launched a series of support packages worth hundreds of billions of dollars targeting priority sectors.
 Singapore has also introduced a refundable investment deduction policy that supports up to 50% of eligible expenses.